Latin American oil gains ground in India at the expense of the Middle East - data - ExBulletin

 Latin American oil gains ground in India at the expense of the Middle East – data

-NEW DELHI (Reuters) – Latin American crude gained ground in India’s oil imports in September, its share peaking in 11 months as buyers replaced pricier grades from the Middle East , showed data from industrial sources.
+NEW DELHI, October 14 (Reuters) – Latin American crude gained ground in India’s oil imports in September, with its share peaking in 11 months as buyers replaced more expensive grades of Middle East, data from industry sources showed.

-Refiners in India, the world’s third largest importer and consumer of oil, have diversified their sources of crude and reduced reliance on annual oil purchase contracts to gain access to cheaper crude.
+Indian refiners, the world’s third largest importer and consumer of oil, have diversified their sources of crude and reduced their reliance on annual oil purchase contracts to gain access to cheaper crude.

-Indian imports from Latin America last month increased by about a fifth from August to about 498,000 barrels per day (bpd), the highest since December, while those from the Middle East rose. declined 12% to about 2.3 million bpd, according to the data.
+Indian imports from Latin America increased by about a fifth from August to around 498,000 barrels per day (bpd), the highest since December, while those from the Middle East fell by 12% to about 2.3 million bpd, according to the data.

 Last month, the Middle East’s share of ratings fell to its lowest level in four months at 55.5%, while that of Latin America fell to 12%, the data showed.

-It comes as India’s crude imports rose 19% year-on-year to 4.14 million bpd in September and is expected to increase as refiners increase cycles due to pent-up demand during the season. of the holidays and in the midst of rising fuel cracks overseas.
+It comes as India’s crude imports rose 19% year-on-year to 4.14 million barrels per day in September and is expected to increase as refiners increase their cycles due to pent-up demand for the holiday season and in the midst of increasing overseas fuel cracks.

 At the same time, a narrower price differential between Brent and West Texas Intermediate crude has made crude from the Americas cheaper, he said, while those grades also produce more diesel.